-The construction industry is a busy, fast paced environment that doesn’t leave a lot of time for learning about products.
-However, understanding your diamond equipment can help you make educated decisions in the field, save time and decrease the chance of injury.
+Understanding your diamond blades can help you make educated decisions in the field, save time and decrease the chance of injury.
 In this post, we will break down the components of a diamond blade, and the functions of each part.

-Core: Simply put, the core of a diamond blade is the support system for the other parts of the blade.
+Simply put, the core of a diamond blade is the support system for the other parts of the blade.
 The core is attached to the segments through many different methods.
-However, a laser welded attachment provides the strongest bond for both parts.
-The core needs to have a strong bond in order to withstand stress and heat of high horse powered equipment.
+However, a laser-welded attachment provides the strongest bond for both parts.
+The core needs to have a strong bond in order to withstand the stress and heat of high horse-powered equipment.

-Arbor: The arbor is where the blade attaches to the piece of equipment and varies based on the equipment the blade is designed for.
-Esch cut-off saw blades are produced in both 1 inch and 20 millimeter diameters.
-Most Arbors are a circular shape, but they also come in varying shapes depending on the requirements of the equipment.
+The arbor is where the blade attaches to the piece of equipment and varies based on the equipment the blade is designed for.
+Esch cut-off saw blades are produced in both 1 inch and 20-millimeter diameters.
+Most arbors are circular shapes, but they also come in varying shapes depending on the requirements of the equipment.
 Matching your saw arbor to the proper blade arbor is important for blade life.
 For more information on this read our post on using blades without arbor bushings.